huntercodes/FetchDessertRecipes/README.md

     - **testFetchDessertsSuccess**: Verifies that the `DessertViewModel` correctly fetches and processes the dessert data when the network request is successful.
     - **testFetchDessertsFailure**: Ensures that the `DessertViewModel` handles errors gracefully when the network request fails.

+## What I Would Add Given A Few More Hours
+- **Search Feature**: Allow the user to search for a specific dessert item they know exists, without having to scroll down to it.
+- **UI Testing**: I would have enjoyed adding the required code to test scrolling, tapping of a `DessertRow`, and ensuring all content exists.
+- **Favorite Recipes Feature**: It would have been fun to use more data persistence, to allow user's to store recipes to quickly find in the future.

+## Conclusion
+**FetchDessertRecipes** showcases my ability to build a SwiftUI application that interacts with a remote API, handles asynchronous data fetching with async/await, and implement unit tests to ensure core functionality.
+Feel free to explore the code and tests to understand the implementation details.
+This project serves as a strong example of my practices in SwiftUI development.